aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 ### **Creating Radar Charts**

-1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class.
+1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation) class
 1. Get a slide's reference through its index.
 1. Add a chart with some data and specify your preferred chart type (`ChartType.Radar` in this case).
 1. Write the modified presentation to a PPTX file

-This C# code shows you how to create an histogram chart:
+This C# code shows you how to create a radar chart:

 ```c#
 using (Presentation presentation = new Presentation())